kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/5-networking.md

 ## Application Gateway
 ![image](https://user-images.githubusercontent.com/48266482/224476898-a0966da3-bc42-4440-9423-1a37922f3cf4.png)

-With applicaiton gateway you can specify specific URL to a specific VM.
+With applicaiton gateway you can specify specific URL or host header to a specific VM.
 For example: In the URL of http://example.com/images can goes to a specific VM.

 ### Benefits